NCES CCD 2024-25 30 schools FL

 Pembroke Pines school enrollment varies 62× across entities

-Pembroke Pines student-teacher ratio is 19.3:1: on the high side (typically associated with larger urban scale or staffing constraints that have widened the headcount gap)
+Pembroke Pines student-teacher ratio is 18.3:1 — high (typically associated with larger urban scale or staffing constraints that have widened the headcount gap)

 student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.